sam-goodwin/eventual/website/docs/guide/activity.md

 });
 ```

 The return type of the activity function will be `Promise<string>`.
-This means that, when calling the `complete` function, the `result` field must be of type `string`.
+This means that, when calling the `sendActivitySuccess` function, the `result` field must be of type `string`.

 ```ts
 const myActivity = activity("myActivity", async () => {